-I have worked as a bereavement/grief counsellor, a mental health counsellor and worked with females who have experienced domestic abuse.
-People normally contact me due to a loss/losses in their lives, which often bring up other relating issues for them.
-I also work with females who have typical issues relating to girl/womanhood and women who are confused about their sexual orientation.
+I have worked as a bereavement/grief counsellor, a mental health counsellor and worked with women who have experienced domestic abuse.
+People normally contact me due to a several types of losses in their lives, which often bring up other relating issues for them.
 My role is to listen and help you process your thoughts and feelings.

-I work with teenagers and adults, who have different lifestyles, beliefs, backgrounds and experiences and who often bring issues around anxiety, depression, low mood, confusion, bereavement, anger, loneliness, trauma and more.
+I work with teenagers and adults, who have different lifestyles, beliefs, backgrounds and experiences, and who often bring issues around anxiety, depression, low mood, confusion, sexual orientation, bereavement, anger, loneliness, trauma and more.

 Types of loss